void ScreenText( Vector2 pixelPosition, string text, float size, TextFlag flags, Color color, float duration )

 Description

-The ScreenText method of the DebugOverlaySystem class is used to draw text on the screen at a specified pixel position.
-This method is useful for displaying debug information or other text overlays directly on the screen.
+The ScreenText method of the DebugOverlaySystem class is used to draw text directly onto the screen at a specified pixel position.
+This method is useful for displaying debug information or other text overlays in a 2D context, such as HUD elements or notifications.

 Usage